carbon-language/carbon-lang/docs/design/README.md

     -   The special identifier `_` may be used to discard the value once matched.
--   A destructuring pattern containing a sequence of value patterns, such as `(Float: x, Float: y)`, which match against tuples and tuple-like values by recursively matching on their elements.
+-   A destructuring pattern containing a sequence of value patterns, such as `(Float x, Float y)`, which match against tuples and tuple-like values by recursively matching on their elements.
 -   An unwrapping pattern containing a nested value pattern which matches against a variant or variant-like value by unwrapping it.